 Unlike much of healthcare, radiology has been digitizing for over 30 years; radiology IT software that is available today from market leaders is the product of decades of experience.
 For example, seamlessly integrating digital breast tomosynthesis (DBT) scans (comprising many hundreds of images) into conventional radiologist reporting workflow is not easy and it requires specialist software.
 The number of images, size of the study (most are about 200 MB compressed), requirement to be able to review different planes and necessity for the radiologist to “slab” images, thereby consolidating some images together, as well as share studies or even report remotely, makes it a big challenge from a technical standpoint.
 Add-in specialist reporting and registry requirements for breast imaging, the growing use of additional artificial intelligence (AI)-based quantification or decision support tools, and the need to include other modality images (such as conventional 2-D mammography, automated breast ultrasound (ABUS) and MRI) and the complexity is clear.

 Few, if any, EMR systems today can support multimodality breast imaging in their core clinical module offerings.
 So, it is not surprising perhaps given that many of the world’s top imaging IT vendors are also still grappling with the challenges of DBT for breast imaging.
-But this is just one example of the myriad challenges posed by modern radiology – each sub-speciality (abdominal, breast, cardiac, emergency medicine, musculoskeletal, neurology, pediatric, thoracic, vascular etc.) in radiology has a unique and specialist blend of imaging types, user requirements and diagnostic tools.
+But this is just one example of the myriad challenges posed by modern radiology – each sub-specialty (abdominal, breast, cardiac, emergency medicine, musculoskeletal, neurology, pediatric, thoracic, vascular etc.) in radiology has a unique and specialist blend of imaging types, user requirements and diagnostic tools.
 Amassing these into a single coherent software platform has taken leading vendors decades and billions in investment.

 Cannibalization of RIS Has Driven New Wave of Specialist Demand